cewareham/space-shooter/README.md

 # THREEJS GAME: Space Shooter

-## STEP-1 : Initialisation
+## STEP-4 : Controlling our Spaceship

-**Goal:** Moving our scene, and therefore moving the camera and the spaceship upwards with a constant speed(till the background lasts).
+**Goal:** Handling input to move spaceship through the space.

 **Procedure:**

-- Inside the update function of `Spaceship.js`, translate the spaceship along y-axis with constant speed.

-- Similarly translate the camera along y-axis with the same constant speed.
-Also call the update method of the dynamicSubjects every frame.
+- Inside `main.js`, we'll add _event listeners_ for `window.onkeydown` & `window.onkeyup` and call the `handleInput` method of SceneManager.

+- Inside `SceneManager.js`, we'll maintain a keyMap that stores status of each key(_true_ if pressed else _false_) which would be sent to  our spaceship's `handleInput` method in update.
+We'll be  updating the keyMap in SceneManager's `handleInput` method.

+- Finally, we'll map the keys _W,S,A,D_ to translate the spaceship in the corresponding direction while making sure that it doesn't go out of bounds.

 **Testing:**